Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Dynamics

 to the Hamiltonian \cref{eq:hamiltonian-mt-new-basis}.
 Here, $w'(t)$ is a stationary, stochastic signal which we assume to be small compared to other relevant energies.
 To simulate this perturbation, we assume that $w'(t)$ is gaussian distributed white noise with zero mean and power spectrum $S(\omega) = \alpha / 2 \pi$.
 In this case, the master equation describing the evolution is \cite{kiely_exact_2021}

 We compare the noisy dynamics with $\alpha = 0.03\,\mu\text{eV}^{-1}$ to the unitary dynamics in \cref{fig:numerics}.
 With this noise level, the fidelity of an $R_{X}$-gate after a single Rabi cycle is $F \approx 0.975$.
-The fidelity may be improved by reducing the noise level $\alpha$ or running the gate at a higher speed by increasing the tunnelling amplitude $w$.
+The fidelity may be improved by reducing the noise level $\alpha$ or running the gate at a higher speed by increasing the tunneling amplitude $w$.

 While numerical simulations of the minimal model demonstrate the principle behind the gate operation, we must ensure that the error rate due to charge noise remains tolerable for more general parameter values in the topological phase.
-To do this, we estimate qubit leakage by employing Fermi's golden rule to compute transition rates out of the qubit subspace $\mathcal{H}_{\rm MT}$ due to the perturbation $\delta \tilde{H}(t)$ \cite{konschelle_effects_2013,alase_decoherence_2025}.
+We expect the most significant source of error in these general regimes will be leakage out of the qubit subspace, particularly when more Kitaev chain sites are introduced to the model.
+Thus, we estimate qubit leakage by employing Fermi's golden rule to compute transition rates out of the qubit subspace $\mathcal{H}_{\rm MT}$ due to the perturbation $\delta \tilde{H}(t)$ \cite{konschelle_effects_2013,alase_decoherence_2025}.

 For a general stationary, stochastic signal $w'(t)$, Fermi's golden rule gives the rate of transition between eigenstates of $\tilde{H}_{\rm MT}$, $\ket{i}$ and $\ket{f}$, as \cite{weinberg_lectures_2015}